Intrahepatic bile duct cancer stages

 Treatment options for intrahepatic bile duct cancer

-The stage of the cancer helps your doctor decide which treatment you need.
+The stage of the cancer helps your doctor decide which treatment is best for you.
 Treatment also depends on:

 • your general health and level of fitness